jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 refactor: make it better
 #################################################################################

-The problem with this solution is that ``text`` is a :doc:`singleton function </functions/test_singleton_functions>`, it does not care about the input and will always return ``'I received: hello'``.
+The problem with this solution is that ``text`` is a :ref:`singleton function<test_singleton_functions>`, it does not care about the input and will always return ``'I received: hello'``.
 I want it to return the value it receives as part of the message.

 red: make it fail
 ---------------------------------------------------------------------------------